Privacy and Security Hub

 All databases and S3 buckets with customer data are encrypted with AES-265.
 The encryption keys of the databases are encrypted with master keys managed by AWS within the Key Management Service (KMS).
 The KMS master keys are stored on hardware security modules (HSMs) and validated at FIPS-140-2 Level 2 (Level 3 in some categories).
 For further information, please refer to ISMS (Chapter 3.2).

 For the authentication at snapADDY, you can choose between different options.
 On the one hand, you can use a standard login using username and password with optional 2-factor authentication.
 On the other hand, we offer our customers a single sign-on either via OAuth (OpenID-Connect for the three identity providers Microsoft, Google, and Apple) or a SAML integration with the identity provider of your choice.
-For more information on setting up SAML, please refer to the FAQ.
+For more information on setting up SAML, please refer to: How to set up SAML 2.0 Single Sign-On

 Administrators of a snapADDY organization can assign roles to your users based on user permissions.
 These roles restrict access to certain resources and can be assigned individually.